nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3c.
-No fields to edit are entered by user.
+No field to edit is entered by user.
     * 3c1.
 Amigos shows an error message.

       Use case resumes at step 2.